zzz-client/zzz/Readme.md

 ```

 ### Authorization

-> Note: This Model is supplied by the Authorization module

 An Authorization can be a part of a Workspace, a Collection, or a File, but it can also be defined on its own so that it can be referenced by multiple entities.